Flag of Barbados: Design

+Colours

 The official British Standard colour code numbers for the flag are:

 Ultramarine — BCC 148, Gold — BS O/002.
+The Pantone colours of the Barbadian flag are:

 Historical and variant flags

 From its independence in 1966, Barbados had standards for Queen Elizabeth II, as well as the governor-general and prime minister.
 The first of these consisted of a yellow field with a blue circular disk containing the letter "E" and a crown in the centre, surrounded by gold roses; this device is displayed on Elizabeth II's personal flag.
 This logo is placed atop a giant bearded fig (Ficus citrifolia), and a pride of Barbados flower (Caesalpinia pulcherrima) is displayed in each upper corner.
 This flag was used only when the Queen was visiting the nation or representing them abroad as their head of state.
 The standard of the governor-general is a navy blue field with St Edward's Crown in the centre; atop the crown sits a lion which is itself crowned, and below the crown is displayed a banner which reads "BARBADOS".
-Both of these flags were retired when Barbados gained full independence and ceased to be a Commonwealth realm, instead becoming a republic effective 30 November 2021.
+Both of these flags were retired when Barbados ceased to be a Commonwealth realm, instead becoming a republic effective 30 November 2021.

 The standard of the prime minister consists of the coat of arms within a white circle at the flag's centre.
 From the upper-left to the lower-right of the flag runs a black- and white-striped rope, which fimbriates the white circle and the line dividing the portion of the field coloured blue and the portion of the field coloured yellow.
 This flag was introduced with the first prime minister in 1966 and is still in use.
 The standard of the president is noticeably simpler; it consists only of a dark navy field with the coat of arms in the centre, surrounded by a wreath of gold flowers.
 Just below the arms is a small version of the "broken trident" symbol, coloured gold.

 The Barbadian naval ensign follows much the same pattern as that of the United Kingdom, the White Ensign; rather than a Union Jack, the canton is occupied by the national flag of Barbados.
 The Barbados Defence Force, the nation's combined armed forces, has its own flag as well, consisting of the organisation's logo atop a green field.